ejordan1/Superballs/README.md

 <img width="1368" alt="Screen Shot 2019-09-13 at 8 01 53 AM" src="https://user-images.githubusercontent.com/20055988/64872977-07741100-d5fd-11e9-9f3f-bb3197a149b6.png">

 Below is a link to video of the gameplay from which this last screenshot was taken.
-Make sure to play in 1440p or at least 1080p.
-Right click the music link and select "open in new tab", then open the gameplay link and set the resolution to the highest your internet can handle.
+Right click the music link and select "open in new tab", then open the gameplay link and set the resolution to at least 1080p.
 3 minutes 50 seconds is when it begins to get slightly outrageous.

 Music (Chameleon): https://www.youtube.com/watch?v=UbkqE4fpvdI

 Gameplay: https://www.youtube.com/watch?v=CmIgM7eTjDw&feature=youtu.be

+*The actual gameplay higher resolution and not jittery.

 ### License